-+ performance may be affected, when the Cygwin release you installed can
++ <para>This happens when the Cygwin release you installed can not find out

-+ not find a quick way to get your current directory from the Windows
++ how to get your current directory from the Windows release you are

 + <para>Unfortunately some projects and products still distribute older

-+ Cygwin releases which may not fully support newer Windows releases,
++ Cygwin releases, which do not support newer Windows releases, rather

-+ <para>The fix is simply downloading and running Cygwin Setup, following the
++ <para>The fix is simply downloading and running Cygwin Setup, using the

 + <para>When running Setup, you should not change most of the values

-+ cases, as you already have a Cygwin release installed and only want to
++ as you already have a Cygwin release installed and only want to upgrade

 + <ulink url="https://cygwin.com/mirrors.html">